-If a child is suffering or likely to suffer from harm, or in immediate danger then you should refer the matter to the DSL with responsibility for the Prevent Duty, at GSP, this is the Headteacher, Lisa Wilding.
-Bridgewater this is Mr Duncan Morrison (d.morrison@bridgewaterhigh.com).
-In the exceptional case of this not being possible then speak to either of the DDSLs, Tom Gawne or Sarah Leah.
+If a child is suffering or likely to suffer from harm, or in immediate danger then you should refer the matter to the DSL with responsibility for the Prevent Duty, at GSP this is Mrs Lisa Wilding (l.wilding@greatsankeyprimary.tcat.uk.com).
+In the exceptional case of this not being possible then speak to the DDSLs, Mr Tom Gawne or Miss Sarah Leah.
 The Department for Education also has a dedicated telephone helpline, 020 7340 7264, which school staff and governors can call to raise concerns about extremism with respect to a pupil.
 You can also email counter.extremism@education.gov.uk.
 Note that this is not for use in emergency situations.